Customizing Reports#

 Copy the path to your desired logo.

-$ /usr/libexec/PlistBuddy -c "Set :UI:LOGO_PATH '/path/to/logo.png'" ~/Library/Application\ Support/Patcher/com.liquidzoo.patcher.plist
+$ /usr/libexec/PlistBuddy -c "Set :UserInterfaceSettings:logo_path '/path/to/logo.png'" ~/Library/Application\ Support/Patcher/com.liquidzoo.patcher.plist

 While it is not required to copy the logo file to Patcher’s Application Support directory, it ensures the proper permissions are enabled to read the logo file.

-Full Example Configuration#
+Example UI Settings Configuration#

 <?xml version="1.0" encoding="UTF-8"?>